acceleratedscience/openad_workbench/README.md

 To install podman see [install instructions](https://podman.io/docs/installation)

+To Install Docker Engine see [Install Docker Engine](https://docs.docker.com/engine/install/)

-First all make sure you have at least 4GB of memory available to podman. e.g. <br>
+First of all make sure if you are using podman, you have at least 4GB of memory available to podman e.g. <br>
 ```
 podman stop